Understand Methods to Relieve Your Tooth Sensitivity

 Eat Acidic Foods

 If the pathways to your nerves are exposed, acid foods such as tomato sauce, lemon, grapefruit, kiwi, and pickles may cause pain.
-But avoiding these foods can help you avoid dental discomfort.
+However, avoiding these foods can help you avoid dental discomfort.

 A tooth crusher

 Even though tooth enamel is the strongest substance in your body, teeth grinding can wear it down.
-By doing this, you expose the dentin or the middle layer of the tooth that holds the hollow tubes that lead to your nerves.
-Ask your dentist to find a mouth guard that can keep you from squeaking.
+Doing this exposes the dentin or the middle layer of the tooth that holds the hollow tubes that lead to your nerves.
+Ask your dentist for a mouth guard to keep you from squeaking.

 Use a whitening toothpaste

-Many manufacturers add whitening chemicals to their toothpaste formulations, and some people are more sensitive to it than others.
+Many manufacturers add whitening chemicals to their toothpaste formulations; some people are more sensitive to it than others.
 If your toothpaste contains bleach, consider switching to one that does not.

 Addicted to Mouthwashes

-Like whitening toothpaste, some over-the-counter mouthwashes and rinses contain alcohol and other chemicals that can make your teeth more sensitive, especially if your dentin is exposed.
-Instead, try to flush with neutral fluoride or simply skip the flushing and be more diligent in flossing and brushing.
+Like whitening toothpaste, some over-the-counter mouthwashes and rinses contain alcohol and other chemicals that can increase tooth sensitivity, especially if your dentin is exposed.
+Instead, try to flush with neutral fluoride or skip the flushing and be more diligent about flossing and brushing.

 Gum Disease

-Receding gums, which is more and more common with age (especially if you have not been monitoring your dental health), can lead to sensitive teeth.
+Receding gums, which is increasingly common with age (especially if you have not been monitoring your dental health), can lead to sensitive teeth.
 If gum disease or gingivitis is the problem, your dentist will make a plan to treat the underlying disease and may also suggest a procedure to seal your teeth.

 Excessive Plaque

-The goal of flossing and brushing is to remove plaque that forms after eating.
-Excessive plaque buildup can lead to tooth enamel wear.
-Again, your teeth may become more sensitive as they lose the protection provided by the enamel.
-The solution is to practice good daily dental care and visit your dentist for cleanings every six months - or more frequently.
+Flossing and brushing aim to remove plaque that forms after eating.
+Excessive plaque buildup can lead to tooth enamel wear, which can make teeth more sensitive as they lose the protection provided by the enamel.
+The solution is to practice good daily dental care and visit your dentist for cleanings every six months—or more frequently.

 Dental Procedure